rustyeddy/rustyeddy.com/content/software/kanban.md

 _non-technical_ project stake holders and the more technical details developers need to program by.

-> TODO - Screen shot github issues and project cards linkes.
+> TODO - Screen shot github issues and project cards links.